 \subsubsection{BERT at a high level}

-BERT (Bidirectional Encoder Representations from Transformers, \cite{devlin2018bert,vaswani2017attention}) is a transformer-based model developed by Google.
+BERT (Bidirectional Encoder Representations from Transformers, \citealt{devlin2018bert,vaswani2017attention}) is a transformer-based model developed by Google.
 The model is trained using a transfer learning approach, meaning auxiliary prediction tasks---predicting a masked word in a sentence or predicting the order of two sentences---that are not connected to the final tasks, such as predicting hedonic prices in our case.
-The auxiliary tasks are selected such that the amount of examples is very large.
-Fine-tuning BERT is done on Amazon's product descriptions for apparel.
-In our context, we further perform light fine-tuning on the hedonic prediction tasks.
+The auxiliary tasks are selected such that the amount of examples is very large (e.g., all of Wikipedia), and such that performing the tasks accurately reflects a high level of comprehension.
+This initial training with auxiliary tasks is only performed once, so that users may apply the model to smaller datasets without incurring the computational burden of training.
+Fine-tuning, or further optimization of the network's weights (which is not computationally expensive), is performed on Amazon's product descriptions for apparel, as well as on our final price-prediction task.

-BERT is particularly good at understanding the meaning of words in context, and this property is thanks to the transformer architecture \citep{vaswani2017attention}.
-The transformer blocks in BERT allow the model to understand the context of a word by looking at the words that come before and after it rather than just relying on the individual word itself.
-The transformer block comprises two main components: the self-attention mechanism and the standard feed-forward neural network.
+BERT is particularly good at understanding the meaning of words in context, and this property is generally attributed to the transformer blocks present in the neural network \citep{vaswani2017attention}.
+The transformer blocks in BERT allow the model to understand the context of a word by looking at the words that come before and after it, rather than just relying on the individual word.
+The transformer blocks comprise two main components: a self-attention mechanism and a standard feed-forward neural network.
 The self-attention mechanism allows the model to weigh the importance of different words in a sentence when making predictions, producing so-called ``attention weights.''
 In fact, BERT uses several self-attention mechanisms in parallel, thus allowing the model to ``attend to'' different parts of the input simultaneously.
 The feed-forward neural network, also known as a fully connected layer, takes the output from the self-attention mechanism and applies a series of non-linear transformations.
 This component allows the model to learn more complex transformations of the input.
 Both components are applied to the input in parallel, and then the outputs from both are linearly summarized.
-This summary is then used as the input for the next transformer block in the stack.
+This summary is then used as the input for the next transformer block.